 Even in situations where the divorced people won’t be financially invested in one another, during divorce hearings, it is likely that the policy owner will need to either get direct consent from the spouse being removed from the policy or a ruling in their favor in order to make a beneficiary change during the proceedings.

-Regardless of how amicable your split may (or may not) be, these orders lock down and prevent a lot of shady actions that jilted spouses might try during a divorce, including:
+Regardless of how amicable your split may be, these orders lock your finances down and prevent a lot of shady actions that jilted spouses might try during a divorce, including:

 - Packing up the kids and moving to another state overnight